Americas Got Talent Season 12 Episode 3: Preview June 13, 2017, Schedule

-America’s Got Talent Season 12, Episode 3 is coming up on Tuesday, with judges Mel B., Howie Mandel, Heidi Klum and Simon Cowell waiting to pick the best of the contestants and send them through to the next round in a show that airs next at 8 p.m.
-ET on June 13.
+America’s Got Talent Season 12, Episode 3 is coming up, with judges Mel B., Howie Mandel, Heidi Klum and Simon Cowell awaiting the chance send contestants through to the next round in a show that airs next at 8 p.m.
+ET Tuesday, June 13.

-Days after Episode 2’s June 6 airing, viewers are still talking about twin tales of inspiration — 9-year-old Angelica Hale, who nearly died following a serious illness, and 29-year-old Mandy Harvey, who lose all of her hearing more than a decade ago but decided not to give up on her life-long quest to be a musician.
+As we prepare for the show, viewers are still talking about the twin tales of inspiration — 9-year-old Angelica Hale, who nearly died following a serious illness, a d 29-year-old Mandy Harvey, who lose all of her hearing more than a decade ago but decided not to give up on her life-long quest to be a musician.

-Both are still receiving praise and notes of inspiration on social media.

 On Mandy, fans said: